LucasKonrath/arch-kata-mr-bill/glossary.md

 ### ImageMagick
 **Definition:** A free and open-source software suite for displaying, converting, and editing raster image and vector image files.
 **Context:** Used for thumbnail creation in the content generation service.

+### Immutable Infrastructure
+**Definition:** An infrastructure paradigm in which servers are never modified after they're deployed, but rather replaced with new servers built from a common image.
+**Context:** Implemented through our deployment practices where EC2 instances are never modified in-place but replaced with newly built instances.

 ### Infrastructure as Code (IaC)
 **Definition:** The process of managing and provisioning computing infrastructure through machine-readable definition files rather than manual processes.